hhfw1/cs_airsusp/README.md

-# Grappling Gun | QB/ESX/STANDALONE
+# Air Suspension | QB/ESX/STANDALONE

 If you need support I now have a discord available, it helps me keep track of issues and give better support.